sarahCarroll/GestureBasedUI/README.md

 For our project we have used the programming language Ino.
 This is equivalent to Cpp.
 The arduino files are .ino.

-The CarController folder is the folder that contains ino we coded.
+The CarController folder is the folder that contains ino file we coded.
 The numbers are the pins that are connected to the arduino board in the example below.
 ```
 #define WAVE_PIN 9